🚚 Free shipping on orders over $200

 Rather than responding with opinion, the claim was evaluated through direct analysis.

-A four-peptide formulation containing GHK-Cu (KLOW Blend) was submitted to an independent laboratory (Janoshik) for a 21-day degradation study, designed to observe real-world stability when these compounds are combined under proper formulation conditions.
+A four-peptide formulation containing GHK-Cu (KLOW Blend) was submitted to an independent laboratory (Janoshik) for a 21-day degradation study, of a reconstituted peptide blend (Klow) – designed to observe real-world stability when these compounds are combined under proper formulation conditions.

 This was not a theoretical exercise.